 by Heather McCargo

-Asters and goldenrods are some of New England’s most recognizable late season wildflowers.
+Asters and goldenrods are some of our most recognizable late season wildflowers.
 Asters range in colors from blue, purple, pink to white, and goldenrods have abundant yellow flower clusters.
 These two wildflower groups brighten and enliven the end of season landscape, from tidy gardens to meadows and woodland edges.

 Asters and goldenrods attract loads of late season pollinating insects.
 In the wintertime, they provide food and habitat for many birds and small animals that feast on the seeds and find shelter in the dried stalks.
 Research by entomologist Doug Tallamy of University of Delaware lists asters and goldenrods as the wildflowers that support the most species of butterflies and moths.
 Deer usually avoid asters and goldenrods.

-Below are some asters and goldenrods native to Maine that are deserving of space in our urban and suburban yards.
+Below are some asters and goldenrods in Maine that are deserving of space in our urban and suburban yards.
 All of these are easy to grow from seed, and offer a very inexpensive way to add a diversity of plants to your landscape.
 Aster and goldenrod seeds should be sown outside in late fall or early winter.
-Most of these species are available on our Seed Sale.
 For step-by-step instructions to seed sowing, please see Autumn and Winter Seed Sowing in Six Easy Steps.

 White wood aster

 This shade-loving, drought-tolerant woodland aster begins blooming in late August with bright white petals and centers of yellow and red.
 Dark green shiny foliage is low and attractive earlier in the season and spreads slowly to form compact patches in moist to dry soils.
 White wood aster is an excellent landscape and garden plant.
 12-18”